T3sT3ro/SdfManipulator/README.md

 - `UnityEngine.Rendering.CullMode` : cull mode enum
 - `UnityEngine.Rendering.ColorWriteMask` : color write mask enum

+`ComputeScreenPos` takes vector in clip space and produces vector that has to be perspective-divided by it's(?) `w` to properly represent screen position (0->1)

 ## Discord:

 > Cyan — 12.08.2022 15:47